andlarson/RS_TP_Adaptation/experiments/experiments/motivating_blender/README.txt

 Conclusion:
 I still can't precisely say why (3) fails while (1), (2), and (4) succeed.
 I also
-    can't precsily describe why (1) and (2) result in imprecise entities while (3) results in no imprecise entities.
+    can't precisely describe why (1) and (2) result in imprecise entities while (3) results in no imprecise entities.
 Nonetheless, it seems like the plug-in is the way to go...